By George Beccaloni

 by Albert Bruce-Joy which was displayed at the Royal Academy in 1908.

-- An electrotype copy (possibly made of silvered copper) of a small (73mm in height) version of the medallion discussed above is owned by the Wallace family.
-Curiously, the inscription seen on the original above the portrait is faintly visible but has either not copied well or has been deliberately removed.
-A mould of this object was made in 2013 and two silver copies were cast, which were presented by the Wallace Memorial Fund and Cranfield's Cabinet of Curiosities to Sir David Attenborough and Bill Bailey on the 100th anniversary of Wallace's death, 7th November 2013, in thanks for their involvement in the anniversary celebrations.
+- An electrotype copy (probably made of silvered copper) of a small (73mm in height) version of the bronze medallion above is owned by the Wallace family.
+Curiously, the inscription seen above the portrait on the larger versions is faintly visible, but either has not copied well or has been deliberately removed.
+A mould of this object was made in 2013 by the Wallace Memorial Fund in collaboration with Cranfield's Cabinet of Curiosities and a number of copies were cast in bronze and sterling silver.
+These are the Memorial Fund's bronze and silver Wallace Medals, which the Fund awards for outstanding contributions to Wallace scholarship or the public understanding of his life and work.
+On November 7th 2013 (the 100th anniversary of Wallace's death) silver medals were presented by the Fund to Sir David Attenborough and Bill Bailey in recognition of their important contributions to the public understanding of Wallace's life and work during the anniversary year.
+Note that we believe this object to have been produced by electrotyping as it has characteristic small round nodules of metal on its back.

 Small silver medallion owned by Wallace family.
 Copyright: G. W. Beccaloni.